Veterans Memorial Hall Exhibit Grand Re-Opening

 Return to the River: The History of the St. Louis River and the Western Lake Superior Sanitary District

-"Return to the River" opened in late August 2012 at the Great Lakes Aquarium.
+"Return to the River" originally opened in August 2012 at the Great Lakes Aquarium.
 The exhibit uses graphics, text and sculptural elements to explore the lower St. Louis River and its transformations over time, including the decline and recovery of water quality and the broad impacts on communities in our region.

 “Opportunities for recreation, commerce, and even land values have increased on the St. Louis River in the last 30 plus years since restoration efforts began”, said Marianne Bohren, Executive Director of WLSSD.
 “The river’s transformation is a great story that should be remembered, and we’re proud to continue our role in restoring the river.”